bradh352/ansible-role-network-vxlanevpn/README.md

 ## Overview

 This role is used to configure a Linux host for networking.
+It has a base expectation that it is controlling the entirety of the network configuration.
+Any manual configuartion will be removed.

 This role supports all the various common networking setup you might expect such as network interfaces, vlans, bonds, and bridges.
 In addition, it supports VXLAN EVPN for those wanting to participate in a pure Layer3 VXLAN EVPN network.

 When using VXLAN EVPN, the underlay can be provisioned using BGP Unnnumbered (using only link-local ip addresses) when the upstream switch is participating